Premier League plans June 17 restart after 100-day shutdown - WHIZ News

-MANCHESTER, England (AP) — The Premier League is planning to return on June 17 after a 100-day shutdown caused by the coronavirus pandemic.
+MANCHESTER, England (AP) — The Premier League plans to restart on June 17 after a 100-day shutdown caused by the coronavirus pandemic, with new staggered kickoff times to make sure every game can be shown on TV as fans are prevented from attending games.

-The league’s official broadcasters in Britain — Sky Sports and the BBC — said Thursday that English football will return with a doubleheader featuring Manchester City playing Arsenal and Aston Villa hosting Sheffield United.
+The clubs agreed Thursday that the competition should resume with a Wednesday night doubleheader featuring Manchester City playing Arsenal and Aston Villa hosting Sheffield United — two games that were postponed during earlier rounds.

-The league, which last staged a game on March 9, declined comment saying a meeting was ongoing.
-Approval from authorities is required for sporting events to resume with strict medical protocols to try to prevent COVID-19 being spread.

 Football has already resumed in Germany, with three rounds of the Bundesliga played in empty stadiums.
 The Spanish league has government approval to restart after June 8.